oxygenium-network/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/network/bootstrap/BrokerConnector.md

 2. What external dependencies does this code have?

-    This code depends on the Akka library, the Alephium project, and the GNU Lesser General Public License.
+    This code depends on the Akka library, the Oxygenium project, and the GNU Lesser General Public License.

 3. What is the expected input and output of this code?